 (2) An application under this section —

-(a) shall be in the approved form; and
+(a) must be made in an approved manner; and

-(b) shall be made in the approved manner; and
+[(b) deleted]

-(c) shall set out the matters that the applicant wishes the Minister to consider in relation to the application.
+(c) must set out the matters that the applicant wishes the Minister to consider in relation to the application.

 (3) The Minister —

-(a) shall serve notice of the application on the licensee; and
+(a) must serve notice of the application on the licensee; and

-(b) may serve notice of the application on such other persons, if any, as he thinks fit; and
+(b) may serve notice of the application on such other persons, if any, as the Minister thinks fit; and

-(c) shall specify in any such notice a date on or before which the licensee or any other person on whom a notice is served may submit to the Minister in writing any matters that he wishes the Minister to consider in connection with the application.
+(c) must specify in any such notice a date on or before which the licensee or any other person on whom a notice is served may submit to the Minister in writing any matters that the person wishes the Minister to consider in connection with the application.

-(4) After considering any matters submitted to him under subsection (3) on or before the specified date and such matters as he thinks relevant, the Minister, by an instrument in writing served on the licensee and the applicant —
+(4) After considering any matters submitted to the Minister under subsection (3) on or before the specified date and such matters as the Minister thinks relevant, the Minister, by an instrument in writing served on the licensee and the applicant —

 (a) may give to the licensee, to the applicant and to any other person lawfully entitled to use the pipeline, such directions as he thinks appropriate for or in relation to the use of the pipeline by the licensee, the applicant and any such other person; or